masmiley/rat-pac/doc/processors.rst

 Parameters
 ''''''''''
 None.
-Configurable via DAQ RATDB: delay of trigger back to the front end and the width of the trigger gate within which to collect hits.
+Configurable via DAQ RATDB: delay of trigger back to the front end (trigger_delay) and the width of the trigger gate within which to collect hits (trigger_gate).